saidatsanni/Machine-Learning-Algorithms-for-Binary-Outcome-Variable/README.md

 **The data set is split into 70% Training data and 30% Testing data**

 * The advanced tree models: Bagging, Random Forest, and Boosting have a similar in-sample performance as the logistic model.
 However, these advanced tree methods perform slightly better than the classification tree, GAM, and neural network for in-sample prediction performance.
 Though, this may be due to variability given that the asymmetric misclassification rates for in-sample are close.
 * The Logistic Regression Model and GAM have similar out-of-sample asymmetric misclassification.
-However, they perform better than the classification tree and the advanced tree models for out-of-sample prediction.
+They perform better than the classification tree and the advanced tree models for out-of-sample prediction.
 * Overall, the neural network has the best out-of-sample performance compared to all the models considered.
-In conclusion, the neural network does a much better job at predicting.

 **Codes**